Master Keyword List

 The task filters for keywords that have CPC over $1 and PCDM greater than 29.
 The results of the task are sorted by Real Supply, highest to lowest.

 Use this task to find big-money keywords with reasonable competition.
-You'll most likely find the best of these keywords about 1/3 of the way down this list, when the Supply becomes more winnable.
+You'll most likely find the best of these keywords about a third of the way down this list, when the Supply becomes more winnable.

 See DAY 4 of the Action Guide for general numeric guidelines.